Papa Alioune Diouf: Return to Kalmar FF

 On 21 June 2022, Diouf returned to Kalmar FF until the end of the 2022 season.
+After that, he played half a year for Serie D club SSD Brindisi FC before returning to Sweden and Kalmar's smaller neighboring club Oskarshamns AIK.

 International career

 Diouf earned his first cap with the Senegal national team as a substitute in a friendly against the Mexico on 10 May 2010.